 I went to Baltimore to follow the traces of Omar, the character from the cult television series “The Wire”, a man from the Black ghetto who steals drugs from dealers.
 Omar defines his own justice in accord with his personal code of honor; by refusing the codes of society or gangs, he acquires a sort of invincibility.
 This character really existed in Baltimore, down to the detail of David Simons and Ed Burns, who wrote the series, making him a homosexual.
 He thus redefines symbolic conventions and frontiers.
 He creates his own geography in the city, be it physical, urban or mental; his own geography of behavior.

 He’s never there where he’s expected to be and no one ever knows by which street he’ll arrive.
 By refusing assignations, Omar no longer melts into the established norm, which is meant to protect and, at the same time, control.
-In my view, its a political posturing, in answer to new urban realities; a new form of active dissimulation, in rupture with the diktat of visibility, which evokes for me the fact that in both the United States and Europe, there must be people trying to redefine themselves and redefine the territories they inhabit.
+In my view, it‘s a political posturing, in answer to new urban realities; a new form of active dissimulation, in rupture with the diktat of visibility, which evokes for me the fact that in both the United States and Europe, there must be people trying to redefine themselves and redefine the territories they inhabit.
 A posturing close to what is called Banjee Realness: the tradition certain Black and Latino American homosexuals who refuse restrained visibility have developed of performing ghetto attitude.
 It’s a double movement, both a dissimulation and an affirmation of the culture they belong to.
 I recognize in the character of Omar a reinvented, popularized Banjee Realness, emerging from the underground.
 In 2011, I had just received a Programme Hors les Murs grant and had the intention of travelling to New York, Chicago, and Atlanta to develop a project on the subject of banjee attitude.
 I had the idea of finding the keys to a Parisian suburb, rid of certain clichés that insist the periphery generates no center, no form of creation, no future.
 When I discovered “The Wire”, I decided on impulse to go to Baltimore, to understand the origins of the Omar character; by accident I met the city’s voguers.

 Voguing is a performative dance of Black American homosexual and transgender ghetto communities, born in Harlem in the 1960s and 70s, at the time of the creation of the modern form of Vogue Magazine.
 It’s a performative dance in the sense that men assume the poses of white women from the covers of Vogue.
 The question of origins is surrounded by myths constructed by the community itself or by its biographers, because it conveys a very powerful imaginary image.
 This is the United States, a young country that cultivates its storytelling.
 It’s said that certain gay or transvestite prisoners performed these poses in New York prisons, to reclaim a sort of fierceness.